JordanHendl/koji/README.md

 window system.
 Some of the heavier demos are gated behind the `gpu_tests` feature flag.
 See [examples/README.md](examples/README.md) for a description of each example and exact commands.

+## Contributing

+Before submitting a pull request, run `cargo test` and ensure it completes successfully.